-To transition to full Java language students need to understand mutation, iterative (as opposed to recursion based) loops, and the use of static fields and methods.
-Our goal is also to guide students to become effective users of existing libraries.
+To transition to the full Java language, students need to understand mutation, iterative (as opposed to recursion based) loops, and the use of static fields and methods.
+We also aim to guide students to become effective users of existing libraries.

 The first step in this transition introduces mutation.
 The motivation for the mutation is presented in two different contexts.
 The first one is the need to define circularly referential data.
-If a book can have several authors and so it has a field that represents a list of authors, and at the same time, each author object contains a field that represents the books written by this author, we no longer can define constructors that would initialize both books and authors.
+If a book has several authors, our representation needs a field that contains a list of authors; at the same time, our representation of an author needs a field that represents all books written by this author.
+We can no longer define constructors that initialize both books and authors.
 The list of books written by an author must be initialized to an empty list, and as each new book is defined, the list is modified to give the author the credit for the newly published book.
-The effects of adding a book to author's list of books can still be easily tested.
+The effects of adding a book to an author's list of books can still be easily tested.

 The second motivation for mutation comes from using a direct access data structure (either a Vector, or the ArrayList, or the Array).
-We started with ArrayList because it is similar to the lists we have used until now.
+We start with ArrayList because it is similar to the lists we have used.
 We define an iterator for ArrayList that implements our interface for an immutable functional iterator.
 This allows us to define all of our earlier algorithms without modifications.

-We then present the direct access methods for ArrayList and to transform the recursively defined methods to iteration using either a while loop or a for loop.
-The DESIGN RECIPE for this transformation is a simplified version of CPS transformation.
+We then present the direct access methods for ArrayList and how to transform the recursively defined methods to iteration using either a while loop or a for loop.
+The DESIGN RECIPE for this transformation is a simplified version of the CPS (Continuation Passing Style) transformation.

-Students are ready to learn about Java Collections Framework.
-It is easy to explain the need for Collection interface and the Abstract Collection implementation of most of the methods.
+Students are then ready to learn about the Java Collections Framework.
+It is easy to explain the need for the Collection interface and the AbstractCollection implementation of most of the methods.
 Students read the documentation with confident understanding of the description of the class hierarchies.

-The introduction of Java mutating Iterator interface and the iterator() method in the Collection interface provides the context for introducing inner classes and static fields and methods.
-We also design an adapter that implements out functional iterator using the methods provided by the Java Iterator interface - a beautiful and useful illustration of the Adapter design pattern.
+The introduction of the Java mutating Iterator interface and the iterator() method in the Collection interface provides the context for introducing inner classes and static fields and methods.
+We also design an adapter that implements our functional iterator using the methods provided by the Java Iterator interface - a beautiful and useful illustration of the Adapter design pattern.

 To introduce other classes in the Java Collections Framework we discuss the algorithm complexity.
-We present problems that highlight the need for specialized data structures such as hash tables, sets, trees, and algorithms such a heap used for representing priority queues, or the union/find algorithm.
+We present problems that highlight the need for specialized data structures such as hash tables, sets, trees, and algorithms such a heapsort/priority queue, or the union/find algorithm.
 Our algorithm framework that allows us to select independently the specific sorting algorithm with its data representation, the source and the size of the data, and the Comparator used to sort the data, provides the infrastructure for stress tests of sorting algorithms.
 Students experience on concrete examples the differences between the algorithms, not only based on the structure of the algorithm, but also the structure of the data and the limitation of the language (such as the lack of support for tail recursion in Java).